 What to wear

-Okinawa can get very hot with lots of sun.
-Please be equipped sufficiently to avoid heat stroke and sun burn.
-Weather varies depending on season.
-Please check beforehand and prepare.
+Okinawa can get very hot and very sunny.
+Please take precautions to avoid heatstroke and sunburn.
+Weather varies depending on season, so please check beforehand and prepare accordingly.

-When you bring equipments that need to be plugged in, make sure they are compatible with Japanese voltage and plug holes.
+When you bring electronic equipment that need to be plugged in, make sure they are compatible with Japanese voltage and electrical sockets.
 Japanese electricity plugs are A type.
-The voltage is 100V, and frequency is 60Hz.
-Please come prepared with a transformer, or use products that is compatible with Japanese voltage.
+The voltage is 100V, and the frequency is 60Hz.
+Please come prepared with a transformer or use products that are compatible with Japanese voltage.